 Kogo gallery is happy to be one of the newcomer galleries that will participate in Italy’s most important contemporary art fair Artissima taking place in Torino this fall.
 Kogo will be presenting works by Kristi Kongi (EE) and August Krogan-Roley (US).
-This time the fair takes the form Artissima Unplugged – exhibitions sharing the theme Frenetic Standstill and curated by Ilaria Bonacossa will take place from November 7th 2020 to January 9th 2021 in three major museums in Torino.
-Besides, you can explore Kogo and other participating galleries and artists online from November 5th to December 9th 2020.
+This time the fair takes the form Artissima Unplugged – exhibitions sharing the theme Frenetic Standstill and curated by Ilaria Bonacossa will be open from 3 to 12 February 2021 in three major museums in Torino.

 What could be the alternatives to the Frenetic Standstill that seems lead to inadequate solutions, both ecologically and psychologically?
 To understand where to go, one should look back and think how the past connects with the current situation, where has our past actions and decisions lead us.
 August Krogan-Roley, interested in the rich history, functions, meanings and visual framework of medieval tapestries and particularly coats of arms for this proposal, makes carpet collages called “Empty Coats” that repurpose heraldry for a secular age.
 Instead of depicting the associated animals and heraldry of power that is typical with the coat of arms, the artist chooses to focus on barren interiors divided by serene landscapes.
 His “Empty Coats” each present themselves as a pictorial game.
 Littered with cues – winding roads to follow, carved out recesses to occupy, and barriers mounted to intrusive vision – they stem from the artist’s ongoing interest in the compositional mechanics of world-building.